Return of Federal Title IV Funds

-- Collect copies of signed prior year federal tax returns and w-2s for parents and students if filed.
+- Collect copies of prior year federal tax return transcripts and w-2s for parents and students if filed.

 - Financial aid office staff reconcile any discrepancies found between the Verification Form and the ISIR and make electronic corrections as needed.

-- If student fails to return any required document such as the signed award letter, verification form and/or loan confirmation by the end of the fiscal year, no aid is processed and posted to the student's account.
+- If student fails to return any required document such as the verification forms and/or loan confirmation by the end of the fiscal year, no aid is processed and posted to the student's account.